mairasamary/blockpy-server/README.md

 And you should now be able to have long-running asynchronous background tasks!

+## Large public files

+BlockPy has some large public files that it serves.
+You'll need to create a `static/public/` folder to host these files.
+The docker image will map these to the `/var/www/public/` folder.
+Alternatively, you can just host these files in the `/var/www/public` folder directly, and then adjust your Nginx configuration to serve them.
+We use this for the videos in the Bakery curriculum.
+This avoids making BlockPy's python server handle the large files.

 # Using BlockPy

 At this point, in theory, your instance is now publicly accessible from the browser.
 If not, google and our Issue